lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/kidedu/dictionary/dictionary.md

 Come here and sit with Daddy.

 No answer, no cookies.​
+No talking, no cookie!​
 ​You have to answer Daddy first, then you can have some cookies.​ ​If you don't answer Daddy, there will be no cookies.​

+We have biscuits at home, sweetie.
+You can have some when we get back.
+The biscuits are at home.
+Let's go back and you can have one!

 ### gently reminds the child to express themselves with language instead of whining or crying.
 Use your words, please.​